Cris Beasley

 1. It’s best to draw a card with some specific question or context in mind, as that makes it much easier to see how the card connects to your life.
 If you just have it be general you’ll wonder… hmm, is this about my work, romance, friendship, or what?
 If you didn’t already ask a question, no worries.
 My default question is “what’s most alive for me in this moment?”
 Other good questions for future draws are “What’s being born in me?”
 “What’s dying in me?”
 “What’s blocking or enabling my transformation in X situation?”
 “What am I ready to heal right now?”
 “What energy am I bringing into the dynamic with Y person?”

-4. If you hate the card you drew, celebrate!
+3. If you hate the card you drew, celebrate!
 Where you find the greatest resistance lies the greatest potential.
 I find I get the most out of the cards I hate.
 Break out your notebook and write down just how much you hate it.
 Why do you hate it?
-Write the guide text you wish I’d written for you.
+Write the chapter of guidance you wish I’d written for you.
 I guarantee you know more about your path than I do.
-(If you do write new guidance, please email me so I can improve the copy for future seekers.)

 These cards work by bringing your attention to information that’s already present in you.
 You already have the answers, these are simply the pickaxes and chisels to excavate those out from under the noise of all your other distracting thoughts.